Broadband speed test

 Your internet speed test results will show you how fast you can download or upload data through your connection, measured in megabits per second (Mbps).
 Once you know the speed of your connection, you can work out if it’s enough for your needs or if you should search for a faster broadband package.

-To give you an idea, here’s a breakdown of the broadband speeds you’ll need for popular online activities:
+To give you an idea, here’s a breakdown of the broadband speeds you’ll need for popular online activities using the minimum bandwidth speeds (Mbps):

 What factors affect my internet speed?